sponug/sponug.github.io/_posts/2025-12-23-Thinking-In-graphs.md

 The patterns you write mirror how you'd draw a graph on a whiteboard.You've now seen how to ask questions of a graph and interpret the answers.
 That's the foundation—everything else builds from here

+## Final thought <a name="paragraph4"></a>

+Graph databases aren't just a different way to store data—they're a different way to think about data.
+The relationships you model and the questions you ask become more natural, more intuitive.
+That shift in thinking is what we're building toward, one query at a time.

+Hopefully this has whetted your appetite for the next articles in this series.
+In Part 2, things get interesting—we'll start creating our own graph data and writing queries that follow multiple relationships to discover patterns you couldn't easily see any other way.

+See you there.